 solution to be close at hand and obvious.

 Let us see what the obstacles really are.
 When the planet

 Mars is nearest to the earth its distance is never less than 35,000,000

 miles.
 Usually it is much greater.
-The moon's distance is about 240,000, so that Mars
+The moon's distance is about 240,000,

-a question by mere gazing.
+answer so far-reaching a question by mere gazing.